-Communicating change to your school staff, families and community is always hard, especially if you’re changing to a new CMS or new parent...
+Communicating change to your school staff, families and community is always hard, especially if you’re changing to a new school CMS website.
+Learn...

 How to communicate end of year events for your high school

 High school communication strategies are crucial for end of year events.
 Here are several different ideas of how to communicate these end of year events to your families, students, faculty and community.

 During the last couple weeks of school events and activities, the school acts as the marching band conductor and the seniors like marching band participants—but everyone is playing a different song, and it’s very hectic.
 Emotions are high with the graduating class, their families, and a community braced for some late nights of tire screeching, loud parties, and toilet paper hanging from trees.